Expansion of the Universe

 Using this information, astronomer Sir William Huggins used the spectroscope (an instrument to observe spectra) to study the spectra of nebulas.
 He discovered two kinds of nebulas: those with the spectra of heated gas and those with the spectra of stars.
 Throughout the nineteenth century, astronomers sought to improve the resolution of their telescopes as they cataloged stars and nebulas and collected their spectra.

 The main stumbling block of the time was the size of the Milky Way.
 Astronomers simply did not know the distance to most objects they saw.
 Distances to a few hundred stars were known, worked out by the parallax method.
 "Parallax" is the apparent motion of an object, compared to distant ones, because of the motion of the observer.
 This apparent motion can be seen by looking at one's finger on an outstretched arm first with one eye and then with the other.
 The finger appears to move, compared to distant buildings or trees.
 Using the motion of Earth around the sun, the distance to nearby stars can be found.
 Yet, this works only for stars a few tens of light-years away.
-(A light-year is the distance light travels in one year, 9,460 billion kilometers.)
+(A light-year is the distance light travels in one year, which is equal to 9,460 billion kilometers or 5,880 billion miles)

 Evidence